 Ushuaia means “bay that enters to the west” in Yaghan language, a local indigenous language.
 It was the Englishmen who first settled this territory and implanted a missionary hub to evangelize local tribes.
 This sentiment of race superiority, sadly, is still visible in the ways that history is narrated in museums and on monuments.

 Later, the Argentinian government took possession of the territory and decided to create a maximum security prison to incarcerate notorious criminals but also political prisoners during the dictatorship.
 After closing the prison in the mid-‘50s, the population of the city grew and grew and witnessed an economic boom during the ‘80s since the government gave generous incentives to live in this remote location.
 Now, the city lives of manufacturing electronics and tourism.
 While visiting, you will see that Argentina still reclaims Las Malvinas, the Falklands islands, with numerous propaganda messages on buses, murals and monuments.
-Argentina considers Ushuaia to be the regional capital of these small South Atlantic islands which belong to the U.K. To better understand the intriguing past of the city, head to one of the museums such as the Maritime Museum, the Museum of the End of the World, the Prison Museum or the Think Malvinas Museum.
+Argentina considers Ushuaia to be the regional capital of these small South Atlantic islands which belong to the U.K (even after a murderous war in the 80’s).
+To better understand the intriguing past of the city, head to one of the museums such as the Maritime Museum, the Museum of the End of the World, the Prison Museum or the Think Malvinas Museum.

 Things to do in Ushuaia